fw-dev/useful_dashboard_info/README.md

 ```

 ## Upgrade the grafana-pie-chart plugin (for best results)
 The pie chart plugin likely needs an update.
-You can upgrade it automatically using the following command:
+You can upgrade it to the latest version using the following command:

     $ grafana-cli --pluginsDir /usr/local/filewave/instrumentation_data/grafana/plugins plugins update grafana-piechart-panel

-Once this has been done, you will need to restart Grafana.

 ## Restarting Services
 If this is the first time you have installed the Extra Metrics module; you will need to tell supervisord to reload its configuration and to start the extra_metrics job.